Christmas Apple and Cinnamon Bundt Cake Recipe

 This is a delicious bake and a favourite of mine during the festive period.
 Try my Christmas Apple and Cinnamon Bundt cake.

 This I think has to be the best cake I’ve ever made!
 Apple and cinnamon bundt cake was just yummy and there wasn’t a single crumb left over.
-If you don’t have a bundt tin you can use a regular cake tin.
+If you don’t have a bundt tin you can use a regular cake tin (use 2 x 8inch tins and sandwich together with a filling of your choice).

 Christmas Apple and Cinnamon Bundt Recipe